SpyglassMC/Spyglass/README.md

 #### quoteSnbtStringKeys: `boolean`

-When the string keys in SNBT should be quoted.
+When the string keys in SNBTs should be quoted.
 `true`: Always.
 `false`: Only when there are special characters in the string.
 @default `false`

 #### quoteNbtStringValues: `boolean`

-When the string values in SNBT should be quoted.
+When the string values in SNBTs should be quoted.
 `true`: Always.
 `false`: Only when there are special characters in the string.
 @default `true`

 #### snbtAppendSpaceAfterColon: `boolean`

-Whether to append spaces after colons in SNBT or not.
+Whether to append spaces after colons in SNBTs or not.
 @default `true`

 #### snbtAppendSpaceAfterComma: `boolean`